1. Welcome and Intro

 Multiple topics on the same page

 Keep your focus clear.
-Focus on one topic at a time.
+Focus on one topic (search term) at a time.
 In our content, oftentimes, we can't avoid mentioning other topics that are a natural fit for our businesses.

 When other topics are introduced, fit them into the content naturally.
 Also, in order to boost your SEO value, you'll want to link them to a post on which that term is the focus.